-LGBTQ+ individuals face many different challenges and difficulties compared to their heterosexual peers and may turn to drugs and alcohol to self-medicate.
-These individuals may be afraid to come out to friends and family in regard to their sexuality and hiding their true selves in fear of not being accepted.
+LGBTQIA+ individuals face many different challenges and difficulties compared to their heterosexual peers and may turn to drugs and alcohol to self-medicate.
+These individuals may be afraid to come out to friends and family regarding their sexuality and hiding their true selves in fear of not being accepted.

-There have been many improvements in acceptance for the LGBTQ+ community in present day, especially with the legalization of gay marriage in 2015.
-However, people of certain generations, primarily Baby Boomers and Gen Xers, may still be hesitant to come out as LGBTQ to their friends or family.
+There have been many improvements in for the LGBTQIA+ community in present day, especially with the legalization of gay marriage in 2015.
+However, people of certain generations, primarily Baby Boomers and Gen Xers, may still be hesitant to come out as LGBTQIA+ to their friends or family.
 This is because acceptance was not as common or prevalent as they were growing up, compared to Millennials and Gen Z.

 Who Makes Up The Population and LGBTQ Substance Abuse Statistics

-- The U.S. LGBTQ+ population accounts for approximately 11.3 million people.
+- The U.S. LGBTQIA+ population accounts for approximately 11.3 million people.

 - Women are more likely to identify as LBGTQ+ compared to men in the United States.
 There has been a rise in more women identifying as bisexual.

-- The self-identifying LGBTQ+ population also skews younger.
-Only 23% are age 50 or older, compared with 47% of non-LGBT adults, and 56% of LGBTQ adults are under age 35 compared with 28% for the non-LGBTQ population.
+- The self-identifying LGBTQIA+ population also skews younger.
+Only 23% are age 50 or older, compared with 47% of non-LGBT adults, and 56% of LGBTQIA+ adults are under age 35 compared with 28% for the non-LGBTQ population.

 - People who identify as gay or lesbian are more than twice as likely as those who identify as heterosexual to have a severe substance use disorder.